evakalo/management-tool-backend/README.md

 - You can change the port and other configurations in the `application.properties` file.

 ## Note on `.gitignore`
 The `data` directory, which contains the H2 database files, has been added to `.gitignore`.
 This means that the database files will not be tracked by Git.
-This is generally a good practice to avoid committing large files or sensitive data to the repository.

-If you need to persist data across application restarts, make sure to backup the database files manually or use an external database solution in a production environment.

 ## API Endpoints
 Here are the main API endpoints: